ebbnbeau/automate_excel_2020/README.md

 # automate_excel_2020

 First project that I got a glimpse of python's true power.
+And gave me the hunger to pursue further.
 ## Cut this monthly task duration by 90%, and preserved my sanity.

 Background: